Everything you need for your Grindelwald ski holiday.

 Grindelwald the resort

-Resort altitude: 1050 m
+Resort altitude: 1,050 m (3,444 ft)

-Resort permanent residents: 3756
+Resort permanent residents: ~3,756

-The charm of Grindelwald is further accentuated by its authentic alpine ambiance, characterized by timber chalets and family-run hotels.
+The charm of Grindelwald is further accentuated by its authentic alpine ambiance, characterised by timber chalets and family run hotels.
 The village, renowned for its glacier canyon and breathtaking scenery, offers a blend of adventure and relaxation.
 With activities ranging from skiing to hiking and enjoying local gastronomy, Grindelwald balances an active lifestyle with moments of tranquility.
 It's a place where the traditional meets the modern, ensuring you a memorable experience, whether you seek adrenaline-filled activities or a peaceful retreat in nature.
 With an efficient transportation network, encompassing mountain trains, buses, and cable-cars, the resort provides seamless access to the extensive Jungfrau skiing region, including Grindelwald-First, Grindelwald-Wengen, and Mürren-Schilthorn.

 Pros